 Early Life and Educational Background

-He was born on the 5th of December in 1868 in Konigsberg located in the Province of East Prussia.
-He attended high school from 1875-1886 at Altstädtisches Gymnasium, Königsberg and was educated in mathematics as well as physics at Konigsberg’s Albertina University.
-For his dissertation, he was under his advisor Ferdinand von Lindemann, who was a renowned mathematician.
-Apart from being taught by Ferdinand von Lindemann, he also had exposure to lectures given by the mathematicians David Hilbert and Adolf Hurwitz, and Emil Wiechert, a known physicist.
-He was 23 when he received his Ph.D.
+Arnold Johannes Wilhelm Sommerfeld was born on the 5th of December in 1868 in Konigsberg, in what was the Province of East Prussia (now known as Kaliningrad in Russia).
+His father was Franz Sommerfeld, a physician, and his mother was Cäcile Matthias.
+He attended high school from 1875-1886 at Altstädtisches Gymnasium, Königsberg where he excelled in all subjects.
+Sommerfeld continued his education at Konigsberg’s Albertina University studying mathematics.
+After obtaining his degree he remained at Albertina to study for his doctorate.
+For his thesis Sommerfeld’s advisor was Ferdinand von Lindemann, a renowned mathematician.
+Sommerfeld was also taught by the mathematicians David Hilbert and Adolf Hurwitz, and physicist Emil Wiechert.
+Sommerfeld was 23 when he received his Ph.D. in 1891.

-After receiving his doctorate, Sommerfeld concentrated on the academe.
-He worked on his teaching diploma and was able to pass the national exam in 1892.
-After that, he served for a year in the military and completed the obligatory service in 1893.
-He still continued with the voluntary 8-week service for eight more years.
+After receiving his doctorate, Sommerfeld enrolled for a teaching diploma and passed the national exam in 1892.
+He then served for a year in the military and completed the obligatory service in 1893.
+Sommerfeld continued with voluntary 8-week service for eight more years.

-Sommerfeld proceeded to the University of Göttingen where he became the teaching assistant of Theodore Liebsich, who was working at the Mineralogical Institute.
-Liebsich was one of the professors at the University of Göttingen and also happened to be a family friend of the Sommerfelds.
+In 1893, Sommerfeld obtained a position as a teaching assistant at the Mineralogical Institute.
 In 1894, Sommerfeld was given the chance to be Felix Klein’s assistant.
-Klein was a German mathematician known for his works on non-Euclidean geometry and complex analysis, among others.
-During Sommerfeld’s time with Klein he had to take notes of the lectures and managed the Mathematics Reading Room as well.
-Sommerfeld’s dissertation called “Habilitationsschrift” was completed while he was working under Klein and achieved completion in 1895.
-This dissertation allowed him to be one of the Privatdozents of Gottingen.
+Klein was a German mathematician known for his works on non-Euclidean geometry and complex analysis.
+During Sommerfeld’s time with Klein he took notes of Klein’s lectures.
+Sommerfeld’s thesis on the mathematical theory of diffraction, which then allowed him to lecture, was completed while he was working for Klein in 1895.
+This dissertation allowed him to be a Privatdozent (unpaid recognized teacher) at Gottingen.

-He spent over 32 years in Munich, teaching general as well as special courses.
-His topics ranged from the mechanics that deformable bodies had, optics, electrodynamics, thermodynamics, mechanics, partial differential equations in physics, and even statistical mechanics.
-He held these lectures for four hours a week for 13 weeks during the winter and 11 weeks during the summer.
+In 1906, Sommerfeld was delighted to become the director of Theoretical Physics Institute at the University of Munich.
+He spent over 32 years in Munich, teaching general as well as specialist courses.
+His lectures included the mechanics of deformable bodies, optics, electrodynamics, thermodynamics, mechanics, partial differential equations in physics, and statistical mechanics.

-In 1928-1929, he travelled the world and was able to visit India, Japan, China, and the United States as well.
-He was known as a great theoretician and apart from his irreplaceable and timeless works in physics, he also had other contributions in other fields—most notably on the classical theory of electromagnetism.
+In 1928-1929, he travelled the world and visited India, Japan, China, and the United States.
+He was known as a great theoretician and apart from his irreplaceable and timeless works in physics, he also had contributions in other fields—most notably in the classical theory of electromagnetism.

-He was the recipient of several medals like the Max-Planck Medal, Lorentz Medal, and several more acknowledgments from universities all over the world.
-He has been nominated for the Nobel Prize 81 times, but never received an award of his own.
-He died in an automobile accident in Munich on the 25th of April in 1951.
+He was the recipient of several medals including the Max-Planck Medal and the Lorentz Medal.
+Amazingly, he was nominated for the Nobel Prize over 80 times, but never received the award.
+He died in an automobile accident in Munich on the 25th of April in 1951, aged 82.